 What to do when bleeding during pregnancy

-If you bleed during your pregnancy, no matter at what stage you are at, you will need to rest and avoid any physical effort.
-Also, you will need to be taken to the doctor as soon as possible, so he can examine you and carry out exams such as an ultrasound to identify the cause of the bleeding.
+If you bleed during your pregnancy, no matter at what stage you are at, you should rest and avoid any further strenuous activity.
+You should consult your obstetrician and be examined.
+The doctor may order an ultrasound to help identify the cause of bleeding.

-In most cases, a small amount of blood that happens sporadically, and at any stage of pregnancy is not serious and does not put the life of the mother or the baby at risk.
-However, go straight to hospital if there is:
+In most cases, a scant amount of blood that happens sporadically at any stage of pregnancy is not serious and does not indicate a problem.
+However, you should be assessed immediately if you experience any of the following:

 - Frequent bleeding.
 If you need more than one pantyliner per day, for instance;